A country full of breathtaking beauty ...

 Rugged cliffs, golden yellow beaches, lush rainforests, snow-capped mountain peaks, hot volcanic springs, rivers in which eels or rainbow trout swim and large glacial lakes make New Zealand one of the most diverse countries in the world.

 There is probably no other place on our planet that is further away from Germany.
 No question, a trip to New Zealand is one of the highlights in “travel life” even for globetrotters.
 But even if the way is long – it is definitely worth it.
-In addition to all the scenic highlights, for us anglers, the crucial question is of course what New Zealand has to offer in terms of fishing – especially sea fishing.
+In addition to all the scenic highlights, for us anglers, the crucial question is of course what New Zealand has to offer in terms of fishing adventure in NEW ZEALAND – especially sea fishing.

 One of the first questions you will inevitably ask yourself when going to New Zealand is: North Island, or South Island?
 If you don’t have unlimited time to see both islands, i.e. the whole country, this is the first important decision.
 From a landscape point of view, both islands are undoubtedly extremely attractive.
 The south island with a vegetation that is not infrequently reminiscent of the landscapes of Norway (especially in the fjordlands), but also with frequent capricious weather, as it is common in Norway too.